sourcegraph/about/blogposts/2020/find-and-replace.md

       <img src="/blog/find-replace/brain2.jpg">
     </td>
     <td>
-    You bite the bullet and finally learn <code class="language-text">grep</code> and <code class="language-text">sed</code>.
-    No longer constrained by the bounds of your editor.
+    You bite the bullet and finally learn <code class="language-text">grep</code> and <code class="language-text">sed</code>, so you're no longer constrained by the bounds of your editor.
     </td>
   </tr>
   <tr>